 Unfortunately, we live in a world where laws and regulations are ruled and guided by money and focus, and although air pollution has been on the radars of public health figures and politicians alike, it is a significant and complex issue to tackle that takes funding that is simply not there and the dedication that is severely lacking in our administrators.
 Therefore, the responsibility to clean up our collective act has to come from a private level of responsiveness and accountability.

-At Air Clear, we believe that our innovation and technological attempts to clean the environment are creating real change, not smoke and mirrors.
+At Air Clear, we believe that our innovation and clean air technology are creating real change for the environment, not smoke and mirrors.
 Our mission is to take the science presented and do all that we can to alter the course of epidemiology related to respiratory illness and chronic disease around the nation and globally.
-We are achieving our initiatives one business at a time.
+We are achieving our clean air initiatives one business at a time.
 Please join us to create some real change by helping us support the businesses in your communities that might unwittingly be damaging the air that you and your family are breathing.